RobSilverman/NameGame-UIKit/README.md

 ## About the Project

 This project was created as an interview project for [WillowTree](https://willowtreeapps.com/).
 I built this final version using UIKit, but I did some exploratory work on a [SwiftUI version](https://github.com/RobSilverman/NameGame-SwiftUI) as well!
+Unit tests for the main `Game` class are included.

 ## Usage